-If you’re a brand that wants to calculate and optimize towards POAS, you can set this up on Google by following the below process: :
+If you’re a brand that want to calculate and optimise towards POAS, you can set this up on Google by following the below process: :

 - Add the cost_of_goods_sold variable into your product feed for each item.
 This variable should simply be the average price each unit of that product costs you to make or buy.
 Depending on how you manage your product feed, you may need the support of your developers or product feed managers to do this.